codedbykishore/mystery-versal/README.md

 **🎮 Interactive Victory Options:**
 - **"View Puzzle Grid"** button: Return to the completed grid with all pieces revealed and "?from=victory" parameter
-- **"Reset Progress"** button: Start a fresh community puzzle hunt with confirmation dialog and API call to `/api/reset-game`
+- **"Reset Progress"** button: Start a fresh community puzzle hunt with confirmation dialog, API call to `/api/reset-game`, and automatic navigation back to grid

 ## 🎮 Complete Game Flow & Architecture